Divorce is a complex and emotionally charged process that often involves negotiating the division of…

 Spy Technologies Can Complicate Divorce

-In some situations, people result to spy technology in an attempt to prove that their partner was having an affair.
+In some situations, people resort to spy technologies in an attempt to prove that their partner is having an affair.
 In other cases, this behavior may simply be a justification for ongoing techniques of abuse and control that are being brought to an end by the divorce.

 Former partners have discovered telephone and computer spyware on their smartphones and laptops as well as GPS trackers hidden on their vehicles.
 In other cases, simpler technologies shared at a happier time for the relationship like Find My iPhone or similar apps or joint passwords can be exploited by divorcing partners in order to find out additional information about a former spouse without their consent.
 Many divorce lawyers have reported the use of these technologies against their clients.
 In most cases, spying technology was used against the advice of the lawyer or before the lawyer was consulted at all.